AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

 The objective of lower-level optimization is the weighted sum of all these constraints across all time steps,

-where $\mathbf{W}_{\cdot}$ are diagonal weighting matrices used to balance each term.
-We employ the $2^{\text{nd}}$-order Levenberg-Marquardt (LM) algorithm in PyPose \citep{wang2023pypose} to solve it, and use the optimized Stribeck coefficient as pseudo-labels to fine-tune the neural model.
+where $\mathbf{W}_{(\cdot)}$ are diagonal weighting matrices used to balance each term. \bl{In practice, we initialize $\mathbf{S}_i$ from model predictions, $\mathbf{I}^\mathcal{V}$ assuming uniform mass distribution, and $\text{RPM}_i$ from wheel speed measurements.} \bl{The second-order Levenberg-Marquardt (LM) algorithm in PyPose \citep{wang2023pypose} is employed to iteratively solve the lower-level optimization problem.} \bl{The complete procedure of the alternating bilevel optimization is detailed in \algorithmref{alg:bilevel}.}